Books we want: The perfect dungeon planner (plus three dungeon planners: A review)

 Easy on the ink: Another, smaller beef (call it a veal): The lines for writing stuff, and the hex lines, are too black and bold for my taste.
 There’s nothing unusable about the presentation, but the lines on the hex maps and the “Notes” pages in particular threaten to overwhelm spidery pencil marks.
 As hexes and lines are nothing more than drawing/writing guides to keep things neat, how about changing them to an unobtrusive light gray?

 (There’s also a bit of ink ghosting in print, with the reverse side of pages slightly visible.
-It’s to be expected from print-on-demand, and isn’t distracting.
-More use of gray might lessen it, though.)
+It’s to be expected from print-on-demand, and isn’t overly distracting.
+The use of gray would lessen it, though.)

 Fill-er-up: Is the PDF form-fillable, with fields ready to accept your typing?
 Sorry, it’s not.
 As the GURPS Mega Dungeon review notes, you’ll have to do that on your own (if you’re familiar with how to do so), or use the PDF as it’s intended: print it out and sharpen up that pencil.

 Room scale: 15 x 12-hex rooms?
 That’s sizable enough for many dungeon spaces, but not the big halls and caverns.
-DFDP‘s room map is only 3 or so hexes taller than the map on Exploits‘ “Room Record Sheet”, despite the map getting its own full page; that’s not big enough to hold the first room that PCs encounter in I Smell A Rat.
+DFDP‘s room map is only 3 or so hexes taller than the map on Exploits‘ “Room Record Sheet”, despite having a full page to itself; that’s not big enough to hold the first room that PCs encounter in I Smell A Rat.
 I’d personally like the map to use a considerably smaller hex size – at least on some of its pages – to accommodate bigger rooms, more tunnels and halls around rooms, etc.

 Dungeon scale: Same point as above, writ larger: At 42 x 33 hexes, the master dungeon map isn’t ready to take on big structures.
 How to map out a sprawling dungeon, with long tunnels or halls between areas?
 Or multiple levels?
 The planner can never have enough map capacity to please everyone, of course, but as it is, a full 16-room dungeon is going to need small, close-set rooms for that master map to work.